-Here at ROUVY, we are doing our best to bring the most realistic feeling of cycling on real roads into your training room.
-With ROUVY AR 1.6.0 version, the virtual rider models receive an update in speed calculation to reflect the difference in weight, height, and correlation between them, just as on a real road.
+From the 2.8.0 version of the ROUVY App, the VIRTUAL RIDER models receive an update in speed calculation to reflect the difference in WEIGHT, HEIGHT, and correlation between them, just as on a real road.

-Although we can’t give you the feel of the wind in your hair (your fan can do it well, by the way), we can, with help of some clever physics, make sure that we get as close as possible to the differences we see between riders in real rides and races.
+Although we can’t give you the feel of the wind in your hair (your fan can do it well, by the way), we can, with the help of some clever physics, make sure that we get as close as possible to the differences we see between riders in real rides and races.

 Two of the parameters, amidst others that affect how fast you are going on your bike, are your WEIGHT and HEIGHT - or together, your frontal area.
 The frontal area affects the resistance your body has against the opposing forces such as air resistance or wind.

 We have made some tweaks to our frontal area physics model which brings your avatar closer to the reality of outdoor conditions, as it takes the size of the rider’s frontal area more into consideration.
 Therefore, riding and racing on ROUVY will from now on be even more realistic and fair for athletes of different body structures, and basically, for everyone.
-Who knows, maybe one day, we will even connect the real and historic weather conditions to the route to be able to simulate that wind in the hair with the proper accuracy :).
+Who knows, maybe one day, we will even connect the real and historic weather conditions to the route to be able to simulate that wind in the hair with proper accuracy.

 For more help, please feel free to contact us.